Is Wild Camping Legal in Turkey? A Guide for Caravan Travelers

 Is It Legal to Sleep in a Campervan in Turkey?

 Yes.
-Sleeping inside your campervan (without setting up chairs, awnings, or grills) is much more accepted than full wild camping.
-Many travelers simply park for the night in safe locations.
-This is often called “stealth camping” and is the safest option in Turkey.
+Sleeping inside your campervan (without setting up chairs, awnings, or grills) is generally accepted.
+Many travelers park for the night in safe locations.
+This practice, often referred to as “stealth camping,” is considered the safest option in Turkey.

 Is Wild Camping Safe in Turkey?

 In most cases — yes.
-Turkish rural areas are known for hospitality.
-However, as anywhere in the world, you should use common sense:
+Turkish rural areas are known for their hospitality.
+However, as with any travel destination, you should use common sense:

 Choose well-hidden but not isolated spots